 The temporomandibular joints, one on each side of the face, connect the lower part of the jaw to the rest of your head.
 Muscles that attach to and surround the jaw allow it to move in all different directions.
 The combination of hinging to open and close and sliding left and right (as it does during chewing) is what makes the TMJ different from the body’s other joints.

 If you are experiencing jaw discomfort or changes in the way your jaw functions, getting to the bottom of what’s going on is important to find a solution that makes sense, like seeking upper cervical care in Ames.
-As with other health conditions, if you’re trying to do some research on your own about treatment options your findings might be confusing or even inaccurate.
+As with other health conditions, if you’re trying to do some research on your own about relief options your findings might be confusing or even inaccurate.
 To help, consider these three important facts about TMJD:

 #1 – TMJ disorders can have many causes, not just accidents